seiffert/helper-bundle/README.md

 After developing Symfony2 applications for quite some time, I stumbled upon different use cases for some kind of helper objects.
 One of them for instance are controllers: As soon as you stop to use `FrameworkBundle`'s default controller as base class for your controllers, you probably start writing code that replaces the helper functions in the default controller.
 This code will probably be required in most of your controllers.
 In this situation, you either create controller classes that all have a lot of dependencies that are injected by the DIC, you re-introduce a base controller class, or you employ some kind of helper objects.

 This bundle solves this kind of situations by introducing helper objects that are managed by the dependency injection container (thus they are created lazily and will be reused) and are made available via a single helper object - the `HelperBroker`.
-One broker aggregates multiple helpers that are collected and configured during container compilation and proxies calls to helper methods to these helper objects.
+One broker aggregates multiple helpers that are collected and configured during container compilation and proxies calls to helper methods to the actual helper objects.

 ## Setup